-The office follows up on students' social situations and provides appropriate support to help them overcome the difficulties they face.
-The office also follows up and directs students' behavior closely and helps them overcome any difficulties that may encounter their educational path.
-The office has a primary role in following up and taking care of students with special needs.
-Where the office is keen on the following:
+The office follows up on the social cases of students and provides appropriate support to help them overcome the difficulties they face.
+The office also represents the link between students, the teaching staff, and all KILAW departments to help them overcome any difficulties that may hinder their educational journey.

+The office has a primary role in following up and caring for students of special needs, as the office is keen on the following: